alnmaiafernandes/lambda-csv-importer/README.md

 ```

 In the above example, the exported function just prepare the object to be inserted in the database appending to it the **created_at** property and execute the query declared in the **QUERY_INSERT** constant.

+Editing those files you can make your own .CSV imported.

 ## Testing